EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Test results, depending on the dataset used, yield an IoU of approximately 0.49–0.56 IoU, which is in line with other foundation model performances on similar tasks.

-* Here the test_score.csv visualized in enmapbox.
+* Here the test_score.csv visualized in enmapbox, based on the tutorial_large dataset ( However, performance for tutorial_small is similar).

    .. figure::  img/5_Deep_learning_tester_output.jpeg